 The Australian Human Rights Commission produced a document in 2008, “The Good, The Bad and the Ugly”, and it focuses on stairways and the placement of tactiles, handrails, and contrasting nosings – a good reference guide on what not to do.

-The photograph shown was taken in Australia and shows tactile ground surface indicators (tgsi) on each step, but ironically nicely contrasted.
-I was told that this was for slip resistance.
+I took this photograph in Australia and shows tactile ground surface indicators (tgsi) being used wrongly on steps, but ironically nicely contrasted.
+The owner believed tgsi are for slip resistance.
 Can you spot the other mistake?
 People forget the ground level is a step and therefore the handrail should extend to the footpath in this case.
 The diameter of the handrail is also problematic.
 Editor.